Position: Land Grant Director

 - Regularly lift and/or move up to 50 pounds

 - Regularly ascend/descend stairs.

-- Master’s degree in agriculture, natural resources or secondary science, or a related field, from a regionally accredited university required.
+- Master’s degree in agriculture, extension, economics, or a related field, from an accredited university required.

-- Two (2) years grant management experience required.
+- Two (2) years grant management, program development and personnel supervision experience required.